 - stand with you in the struggle to walk in Christ’s freedom

 People who are being transformed by God’s love are the safest places to fall.
-They are the people you want to catch you in your worst moments.
+They are the people who you want to catch you in your worst moments.
 They will understand your struggle and love you in it even as they will lend a hand to help you walk out of it into God’s truth with His power.
-If you have three to four people with whom you can share your deepest temptations and struggles then you are indeed blessed.
+If you have three to four people with whom you can share your deepest temptations and struggles, then you are indeed blessed.
 You have found the great treasure but do not stop there.
 Ask Jesus to transform you so you can free others to live in the light instead of having to hide in the darkness.
 (2)

 Authentic Relationships Series: